Concrete recycling: A concrete plan to save $$$

 On average, the cost of producing one ton of recycled concrete is estimated at anywhere from $4 to $10, depending on the type of crusher being used for that task.
 If you would like to know more about the benefits of having your own recycling plant, check out this article: ROI of recycling concrete.

-Don't forget though, by crushing your own concrete you are saving $$$ on landfill tipping fees, transportation costs & you won't have to rely or pay a supplier for crushed concrete!
+Don't forget though, by crushing your own concrete, you are saving $$$ on landfill tipping fees and transportation costs, & you won't have to rely on or pay a supplier for crushed concrete!

 Concrete recycling vs concrete disposal

 There are two ways to deal with old concrete: recycle it or dispose of it.
-Just looking at the cost to recycle concrete it is much lower than the cost to dispose of it.
+Just looking at the cost to recycle concrete, it is much lower than the cost to dispose of it.
 Recycling concrete costs around $4 -$10 per ton.
 Disposing of concrete can cost as much as $22-45 per ton!
-Your own peronal scenario will be different as there will be different fees and costs depending on the machines you have and the state that you live in.
+Your own personal scenario will be different, as there will be different fees and costs depending on the machines you have and the state that you live in.
 For more information on how much money you could save - contact a Machinery Partner expert today!

 Recycling concrete is also a better choice for the environment and reduces the strain on landfills.